lextm/jekyll-theme-chirpy/_posts/2017-9-6-a-strange-peer-certificate-cannot-be-authenticated-issue.md

 curl performs SSL certificate verification by default, using a "bundle" of Certificate Authority (CA) public keys (CA certs).
-If the default bundle file isn't adequate, you can specify an alternate file using the — cacert option.
+If the default bundle file isn't adequate, you can specify an alternate file using the --cacert option.
 If this HTTPS server uses a certificate signed by a CA represented in the bundle, the certificate verification probably failed due to a problem with the certificate (it might be expired, or the name might not match the domain name in the URL).
-If you'd like to turn off curl's verification of the certificate, use the -k (or — insecure) option.
+If you'd like to turn off curl's verification of the certificate, use the -k (or --insecure) option.
 ```

 OK, so this time using "curl: (60) SSL certificate problem: certificate is not yet valid" as keyword Google started to provide good explanations.